ChongWuLab/CARE/README.md

 - resAna/COVID_histgram.R: Reproduce results in Figure 4.
 - resAna/COVID_DataPlots.R: Reproduce results in Figure 5.

-## Notes

-All the above codes are for replication purposes and the users may need to change the directory and install the necessary packages to run it smoothly.
-If you have any questions, feel free to contact us (Chong Wu, [cwu18@mdanderson.org](mailto:cwu18@mdanderson.org))

 ## Disclaimer

 The codes are provided "as is" and the author disclaims all warranties with regard to these codes including all implied warranties of merchantability and fitness.
 In no event shall the author be liable for any special, direct, indirect, or consequential damages or any damages whatsoever resulting from loss of use, data or profits, whether in an action of contract, negligence or other tortious action, arising out of or in connection with the use or performance of these codes.

-### Author

-Zhongming Xie, Wanheng Zhang, Jingshen Wang, and Chong Wu